sergejsha/featured/README.md

 # Featured
-It easily structures activity's or fragment's code into small, decoupled, maintainable and testable units called features.
+splits your activity or fragment code into truly decoupled, testable and maintainable features.

 Features are hosted by a `FeatureHost` which resides in an activity or a fragment.
-Features communicate to each other through their feature host by means of events as shown in the picture below.
+Features communicate to each other through the feature host by means of events as shown in the picture below.

 ![diagram][1]

-# How can I write a feature?
+# How do I write a feature?

-1) Create a basis class for yout features.
-It declares all events every feature can receive.
+1) Create a basis class for your features with all events they can receive.

 ```java
 public class SampleFeature extends Feature<SampleFeatureHost> {